-Think of the internet as real estate, a place where loads of money can be made.
-Investing in mutual funds is one easy and less stressful way to make money online.
+If you think about the internet as real estate, it really becomes clear how you’ll be able to earn money online.
+Investing in mutual funds is one easy and less stressful way to make money.
 Essentially, a mutual fund is a pool of money invested by a group of people- individuals or companies.

 How Do Mutual Funds Work?

-You can also invest in mutual funds yourself without taking the help of a mutual fund company.
-Just buy mutual funds from the fund house through AMCs or online websites.
+You can also invest in mutual funds yourself, without taking the help of a mutual fund company.
+You can buy mutual funds from the fund house through AMCs or online websites.
 Simply visit the fund’s web page or call them to request information and an application.

 Types of Mutual Funds